wormhole-foundation/docs.wormhole.com/docs/reference/components/gateway.md

-  wh.consts.TESTNET.eth.token_bridge // source chain token bridge address wallet,                            // signer for eth tx "0xdeadbeef...",                   // address of token being transferred 10000000n,                         // amount of token in it's base units wh.consts.CHAINS.wormchain,        // chain id we're sending to ibcTranslatorAddress,              // The address of the ibc-translator contract on the Gateway 0,                                 // relayer fee, 0 for now
+  wh.consts.TESTNET.eth.token_bridge // source chain token bridge address wallet,                            // signer for eth tx "0xdeadbeef...",                   // address of token being transferred 10000000n,                         // amount of token in its base units wh.consts.CHAINS.wormchain,        // chain id we're sending to ibcTranslatorAddress,              // The address of the ibc-translator contract on the Gateway 0,                                 // relayer fee, 0 for now